|State of New Jersey

-Phase 3 - Background investigation that includes personal interviews and visits to your residence and/or place of work.
+Phase 2 - Background investigation that includes personal interviews and visits to your residence and/or place of work to include reference checks.

-Phase 4 - When vacancies occur, those candidates who have successfully completed Phases 1, 2, and 3 will be notified to report for Phase 4 processing which includes the following: A medical exam (e.g. blood, vision, hearing test, chest x-ray, and EKG) and an interview conducted by a psychologist based on the written examination completed during Phase 2.
+Phase 3 - When vacancies occur, those candidates who have successfully completed Phases 1 and 2 will be notified to report for Phase 3 processing which includes the following: A medical exam (e.g. blood, vision, hearing test, chest x-ray, and EKG) and an online psychological examination and interview by a psychologist.

 Those who successfully complete the training program will be appointed as Correctional Police Officer and will serve a one-year working test period.
 Upon satisfactory completion of the working test period, candidates will be promoted to Senior Correctional Police Officer and serve a four-month working test period.
 The academy training is comprised of three areas of training.